resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 **From the position object, the latitude is gotten and will give the ability to decide which hemisphere the user is**

-- To reset the geolocation process and make it always request permission...change the setting on the local host.
+- To reset the geo-location process and make it always request permission...change the setting on the local host.

-- When the geolocation API is called, rendering happens before a result is even gotten.
+- When the geo-location API is called, rendering happens before a result is even gotten.
 The component is already rendered and the details are shown while the API call is still "processing".

 This is where **Class Based Components** come in.
 It is the first step towards solving the problem.

-- Class Based components will help with telling the app to re-render itself when it has gotten the results from calling the geolocation API.
+- Class Based components will help with telling the app to re-render itself when it has gotten the results from calling the geo-location API.

 - So new app flow will be
 1. JS file is loaded by browser
 2. App component gets created
-3. Geolocation service API is called
+3. Geo-location service API is called
 4. App returns JSX, gets rendered to the page as HTML

 5. We get result of geolocation.